By Molly Patrick

-It was learning how to love myself and showing up for my body by feeding it the best possible fuel (this feat can be way harder than making beans sexy, by the way).
+It was learning how to love myself and showing up for my body by feeding it the best possible fuel.

 Today I can confidently say that I could easily eat two bean burritos in the middle of a crowded room.
-They wouldn’t be from Taco Bell, but Tupac would definitely be my jam.
+They wouldn’t be from Taco Bell, but Tupac would definitely be playing in the background.